 Hiring an app developer is an investment in both their current abilities and future growth.
 Mobile tech will continue to change, and a coder who embraces continuous learning will adapt to new challenges.

 Look for candidates who actively keep up with the latest in mobile development.
-This could mean they’ve started adopting new frameworks (for example, SwiftUI, soon after release), or they experiment with new languages in their personal time.
-You can check their GitHub profile for some open-source projects.
-Also, they might follow developer blogs or attend conferences.
+This could mean they’ve started adopting new frameworks (for example, SwiftUI shortly after release), or they experiment with new languages in their personal time.
+You can check their GitHub profile for open-source projects.
+Also, they might follow developer blogs, watch Apple WWDC and Google I/O recordings, attend conferences in person, or contribute to open-source projects.

 While not mandatory, completion of relevant courses can show a dedication to learning.
 Some specialized certifications can prove mobile app developer skills in specific industries.
 Even mentioning online platforms (Udemy, Coursera, etc.) or that they are self-taught in a new technology can be a good sign.